achrafelkhnissi/1337/42curses/Born2beRoot/README.md

 - What is a Device Mapper? (related to LVM)
 	- The Device Mapper is a framework provided by the Linux Kernel for mapping  physical block dvices
 	- You can view block devices informations with the lsblk command.
+	- Block Devices:
+	- Character Devices:
+	- Using the `ls -l /dev/` command: The first character in the first column, i.e 'c', tells an informed user the type of the file, in this case a character device.
+For 'b' for block devices, 'd' for directories, '-' for ordinary files, 'l' for Symbolic link files (links on any regular files), 'p' Named pipe (a mechanism for interprocess communication), 's' for socket (used for interprocess communication).
 - What is the differences between aptitude and apt?
+- What is APPArmor?
 - What is SSH?
 - What is ports?
 - What is UFW firewall?